BrianLusina/PythonSnips/algorithms/dynamic_programming/max_subarray/README.md

    subarray within the input list.

 ### Time Complexity
-The time complexity of this solution is O(n), because we are iterating the array once, where n is the total number of elements in the array.
+The time complexity of this solution is O(n) because we are iterating the array once, where n is the total number of elements in the array.

 ### Space Complexity